Strikss/MySocialMedia/README.md

-This is my frist react project, using all the tools that i learned to create a social media.Still not finished, have alot of drawbacks, and css is not that good.
+This is my frist react project, using all the tools that i learned to create a social media.Still not finished, has alot of drawbacks, and css is not that good.
-But the concepts are there
+But the concepts are there.Trying to update everyday

 #MY SOCIAL MEDIA
 Package json setup:
-{
-  "name": "mishavf",
-  "version": "0.1.0",
-  "private": true,
-  "dependencies": {
+{"dependencies": {
     "@testing-library/jest-dom": "^5.14.1",
     "@testing-library/react": "^11.2.7",
     "@testing-library/user-event": "^12.8.3",